Glauber-Exclusion dynamics : rapid mixing regime: Introduction

 \section{Introduction}

 The Glauber-Exclusion dynamics is a stochastic spin system which is a superposition of a Glauber dynamics and a speeded-up symmetric simple exclusion process (SSEP) on lattices.
-The model was introduced by De Masi, Ferrari and Lebowitz \cite{DMFL-PRL} and \cite{DMFL}, where they showed that the hydrodynamic scaling limit yields a reaction-diffusion equation (see also \cite{KOV} and \cite{DMPbook}).
-The family of limiting equations possibly interpolates dynamics of different natures in the macroscopic scale where the reaction term admits a single well or a double well type potential.
+The model was introduced by De Masi, Ferrari and Lebowitz in \cite{DMFL-PRL} and in \cite{DMFL}, where they showed that the hydrodynamic scaling limit yields a reaction-diffusion equation (see also \cite{KOV} and \cite{DMPbook}).
+The family of limiting equations possibly interpolates dynamics of different natures in the macroscopic scale where the reaction term admits a single-well or a double-well potential.
 A salient feature of this model is that both types can arise even when the dynamics is constrained in the one-dimensional lattice.
 It seems plausible to expect, but still challenging to verify that the time needed for the stochastic model to reach an equilibrium would reflect the corresponding type in the hydrodynamic limit.
-The purpose of this article is to show a rapid mixing property of the underlying stochastic model when it is predicted from the hydrodynamic equation.
-More precisely, we consider a general class of Glauber-Exclusion model on the one-dimensional integer lattice of size $N$ with periodic boundary condition, and show that if the limiting reaction-diffusion equation has a strictly convex single well potential, then the total-variation mixing time is of order $O(\log N)$, which is sharp.
+The purpose of this article is to show a rapid mixing property of the underlying stochastic model when it is hinted by the hydrodynamic equation.
+More precisely, we consider a general class of Glauber-Exclusion models on the one-dimensional integer lattice of size $N$ with periodic boundary condition, and show that if the limiting reaction-diffusion equation has a strictly convex single well potential, then the total-variation mixing time is of order $O(\log N)$.
 In particular, this covers the full high-temperature regime in the original model of De Masi {\it et al}.\ \cite{DMFL-PRL, DMFL}.

 For any integer $N \ge 1$, let $\Z_N:=\Z/N\Z$ and $\O_N:=\{-1, 1\}^{\Z_N}$.
 The generator of Glauber (spin flip) dynamics is defined by